 Allows students to gain an understanding of the basic physics of sound, how we hear it, and how sound can be controlled and manipulated using...

 A film survey course designed to study the history and value of cinematic expression in the context of a theological framework.
 Landmark...

 Same as HIST 387.
 Exclusion: FINE 344.

 An independent study option open to fourth-year students who wish to pursue an art project or research topic beyond the bounds of the regular...

 Examines the relationship between writing and the visual arts by focusing on themes in North American art.
 Critical essays, manifestos,...

 Studio Practicum: Art in Context

-In this course, students will be introduced to a broad range of media including acrylic and acrylic mediums; encaustic; collage assemblage...
+Introduces a broad range of media including acrylic and acrylic mediums; encaustic; collage assemblage and mixed media techniques;...